stevenchen3/dots/memory-mapped-io/README.md

 ```

 The side-effect of increasing the `vm.max_map_count` is that processes (or containers) now are
-able to make more `mmap` calls and potentially access more system memory, especially for JVM
+able to make more `mmap(2)` calls and potentially access more system memory, especially for JVM
 process that it means JVM process is able access more than what's allocated (including heap and
 direct memory) to it.
 But, whether a process will do depends on the amount of data it accesses.